sachita15/PROJECT-ENGAGE/README.md

 # 4) GROUPING CARS
 Lets try to group these cars on the basis of their similar features.

 Since it a big dataset, I have used K-Means clustering.

 STEP 1)Choose the number k of clusters.

-STEP 2)Select a random key points the centroid (not necessarily from the data set) STEP 3)Assign each data point to the closest centroid- that forms K clusters.
+STEP 2)Select a random key points the centroid (not necessarily from the data set)

+STEP 3)Assign each data point to the closest centroid- that forms K clusters.

 STEP 4)Compute and place the new centroid of each cluster.

 STEP 5)Reassign each data point to the new closest centroid.If any reassignment took place go to step four, otherwise go to FIN.

 ## 4.1) Grouping different models of cars on the basis of luxury features and their ex-showroom price
 Now lets first group cars on the basis of their model,ex-showroom price and features like milage,etc which we initially dropped in input 4 because there were less than 30% in number(luxury features) so for this we will use the 'DF' dataset which we had initially created.

 So now we have a list of luxury features but we also need to add model and ex-showroom_price.

 But since we cant directly add these these features in 'DF' dataset so we will make an array of 'DF' dataset, an array of Ex-showroom_Price and an array of model features and then we will merge these arrays horizontally as they all are of shape(12,76,...)

 So I created an * array XX-array of models; shape- (1276,263)

                 * array Y-array of exshowrrom prices; shape-(1276,1)

                 * array xx-array of fluxury features; shape-(1276, 24)

  The 'xx' array consisted of many strings and some features had different values throughout the datset.
 So i removed these features as they will not help in clustering of dataset.
 And i replaced the missing values(nan) with 0 and yes with 1.

- Then the merged the above three arrays horizontally as they have 1276 as a common dimension.(two at a time)
+ Then I merged the above three arrays horizontally as they have 1276 as a common dimension.(two at a time)

  VISVAULISATION OF CLUSTERS:
 <img width="1095" alt="a4" src="https://user-images.githubusercontent.com/105349293/170819585-425b1b09-1126-41db-bd67-013d21b2c787.png">